syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 * After generating the secret key, replace secret key JSON in the access_key.json file in the Firebase Real time Database provider project to enable authentication for performing read and write operations.

-To interpolate with the Firebase Realtime Database, create a project under Firebase Real time Database, and then enable the **read** and **write** permissions to access the Firebase Database by specifying the rules within the authentication tab of the Firebase project as demonstrated in the following code snippet.
+To interpolate with the Firebase Real time Database, create a project under Firebase Real time Database, and then enable the **read** and **write** permissions to access the Firebase Database by specifying the rules within the authentication tab of the Firebase project as demonstrated in the following code snippet.

 > By default, rules of a Firebase project will be **false**.
 To read and write the data, configure the  **Rules** as given in the following code snippet in the *Rules* tab in the Firebase Real time Database project.